NeustonIO/ConfigurationBlocks/README.md

 ## Overview

-This Unity package helps you easily configure your Unity app.
+Configuration Blocks provides a fast and easy way to configure your app both locally and remotely.

 ### You start with this: